Near optimal sample complexity for matrix and tensor normal models via geodesic convexity: Geodesic convexity, sample complexity error bounds

-The direction $(1; 0, \dots, 0)$ changes $\Theta$ by an overall scalar, and tangent directions supported only in the $a^{th}$ component for $a \in [k]$ only change~$\Theta_a$; subject to its determinant staying fixed.
-The geodesics on $\P$ are simply the geodesics of the Fisher-information metric on~$\PD(D)$, but we will define them precisely in terms of the tangent space $\H$ as follows to fix our conventions.
+The direction $(1; 0, \dots, 0)$ changes $\Theta$ by an overall scalar, and tangent directions supported only in the $a^{th}$ component for $a \in [k]$ only change~$\Theta_a$ (subject to its determinant staying fixed).
+In order to make this inner product agree with the natural Frobenius inner product on the tangent space $\mathfrak{p}$, we parametrize the exponential map as in the following definition.

 \begin{definition}[Exponential map and geodesics] The \emph{exponential map} $\exp_\Theta \colon \H \to \P$ at~$\Theta=\Theta_1\ot\cdots\ot\Theta_k\in\P$ is defined by

 By definition, the \emph{geodesics} through $\Theta$ are the curves $t \mapsto \exp_\Theta(t H)$ for $t\in\R$ and $H\in\H$.
 Up to reparameterization, there is a unique geodesic between any two points of~$\P$. \end{definition}